TLI-group3/TLI-client/README.md

 The mock banking page is designed to be hosted locally, so that it is separated from the context of our bank agent's view.
 To run it, simply run the `index.html` file under `/mock banking page/` in your browser.

 ## How to Run the Bank Agent's View Locally
+- Make sure you have [Node.js](https://nodejs.org/en/download/) and NPM installed
 - Type ```npm start``` to activate TLI-Client (the frontend) locally

 ## Running Tests